pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

     - The Pyrsia node accepts " Build from source requests" and as a result starts build pipeline and adds a Transaction request.

-- When a Transaction request is received all authorized nodes participate in the consensus mechanism **[BLOCKCHAIN]** **[BUILD_SERVICE]**
+- When a Transaction request is received all authorized nodes participate in the consensus mechanism **[BLOCKCHAIN]**

-  Other authorized nodes validate transactions by starting a build using the Build Service and verifying the result.
-In its simplest form, this check is comparing the hash of the build artifact with the hash in the transaction.
-  More complicated verification will also be necessary for not fully-reproducible builds.

-- TODO Story about semantic verification for non-reproducible builds **[BUILD_SERVICE]**
+  Other authorized nodes validate transactions based on the transaction's operation type.
+Examples of transaction operations:

+    - `AddNode`: to add a new authorized node. see 'AddNode transaction requests are handled'
+    - `RemoveNode`: to add a new authorized node. see 'RemoveNode transaction requests are handled'
+    - `AddArtifact`: to add a new artifact. see 'AddArtifact transaction requests are handled'

+  As a result, all nodes must receive new transactions.
+The authorized nodes store the artifact locally and provide it in the p2p network.

+- AddNode transaction requests are handled **[BLOCKCHAIN]** an `AddNode` transaction requests follows this procedure:

+  - was the node previously marked as an authorized node candidate?
+  - if yes, the authorized node answers positively in the consensus algorithm

+- RemoveNode transaction requests are handled **[BLOCKCHAIN]**

+    - was the node previously marked as an authorized node candidate for removal?
+    - if yes, the authorized node answers positively in the consensus algorithm

+- AddArtifact transaction requests are handled **[BLOCKCHAIN]** The AddArtifact transaction request triggers a build verification using the Build Service.
+The response of the Build Service defines the authorized node's answer in the consensus algorithm.

 - When consensus is reached, the transaction is committed to the blockchain. **[BLOCKCHAIN]**

-  All nodes must receive new transactions.
-The authorized nodes store the artifact locally and provide it in the p2p network.
+- When a build is started, the Build Service finds a corresponding build pipeline suitable to run the build. **[BUILD_SERVICE]**

+- When a build result is returned from a pipeline, the build service verifies the generated build (part 1: for reproducible builds) **[BUILD_SERVICE]**

+- When a build result is returned from a pipeline, the build service verifies the generated build by doing a semantic analysis (part 2: for non-reproducible builds) **[BUILD_SERVICE]**

 - On any Pyrsia node, when a new transaction is received, it is added to the transparency log so it can be used in verification scenarios **[TRANSPARENCY_LOG]**

 - As a Pyrsia node, I make sure the transparency log is up-to-date when I boot. **[TRANSPARENCY_LOG]**

 - As a Pyrsia node, I make sure the transparency log is kept up-to-date while running. **[TRANSPARENCY_LOG]**

 - As a Pyrsia node, I can download an artifact from multiple other nodes simultaneously. **[P2P]**

 - As a user I can measure the download via Pyrsia is faster than from a central repository. (benchmark) **[P2P]**

 - As a user I can use Docker Desktop to install Pyrsia (Docker Desktop Pyrsia) **[INSTALLATION]**